 An offer is essentially a stand-in for your solution that validates sufficient customer pull for that solution.

-The offer is basically made up of 3 elements:
+The offer is made up of 3 elements:

-- Your unique value propositionn which gets the customer’s attention
+- Your unique value proposition which gets the customer’s attention

 - Your price or derivative currency of exchange which locks in commitment

 Before you can create a compelling offer, you have to gain a deep understanding of your customers and their problems.